-- 9.6.1 Reporting Persons and/or Impacted Persons, Respondents, witnesses and/or other person(s) involved in a CSSP Process must keep confidential all information received from another party, Sport Organization or witness, except as required by the CCES, under the CSSP Rules, or by law.
-The purpose of this confidentiality provision is to maintain the integrity of all CSSP resolution or investigation processes in response to the Report. - 9.6.2 During the course of a CSSP Process, Rule 9.6.1 does not prevent Reporting Persons, Impacted Persons, Respondents, or witnesses from confidentially speaking to Support Persons, (subject to any direction by the CCES), provided these persons understand and agree to maintain the confidentiality of the information shared. - 9.6.3 Documents created in the course of a CSSP Process and their contents, such as an Investigation Report, witness summaries, written submissions and evidence submitted by parties, Letters of Concern, documents confirming a Remedial Resolution or Mediation under Rules 13.1 to 13.4, and notices or decision letters issued by the CCES, are confidential and must not be disclosed outside of the CSSP Process or the SDRCC, except as required by law or authorized by the CCES, the Safeguarding Panel or Appeal Panel of the SDRCC or as permitted by Rule 9.6.2. - 9.6.4 Any violation of Rule 9.4 and 9.6.1 to Rule 9.6.3 may give rise to an investigation and sanction under the CSSP Rules or UCCMS Section 5.13(f).

-9.6.5 As set out above, confidentiality during a CSSP investigation and resolution process is important to maintain the integrity of the process and to avoid retaliation.
-Following the conclusion of the reporting process, nothing in this Rule prevents a Reporting Person, Impacted Person, Respondent or witness, from speaking about their experience of the reported incident(s), participating in the CSSP Process or the outcome and any sanction.
+- 2.6.1 Reporting Persons and/or Impacted Persons, Respondents, witnesses and/or other person(s) involved in a CSSP processProcess must keep confidential all information received from another party, Sport Organization or witness, except as required by the CCES, under thisthe CSSP Rules, or by law.
+The purpose of this confidentiality provision is to maintain the integrity of all CSSP resolution or investigation processes in response to the Report. - 9.6.2 During the course of a CSSP process Process, Rule 9.6.1 does not prevent Reporting Persons, Impacted Persons, Respondents, or witnesses from confidentially speaking to legal counsel, health care providers or Support Persons, (subject to any direction by the CCES7), provided these persons understand and agree to maintain the confidentiality of the information shared. - 9.6.3 Documents created in the course of a CSSP processProcess and their contents, such as an Investigation Report, witness summaries, written submissions and evidence submitted by parties, Letters of Concern, documents confirming a Remedial Resolution or mediationMediation under Rules 13.1 to 13.4, and notices or decision letters issued by the CCES, are confidential and must not be disclosed outside of the CSSP Process or the SDRCC, except as required by law or authorized by the CCES, the Safeguarding Panel or Appeal Panel of the SDRCC or as permitted by Rule 9.6.2. - 9.6.4 Any violation of Rule 9.4 and 9.6.1 to Rule 9.6.3 may give rise to an investigation and sanction under the CSSP Rules or UCCMS Section 5.13(f). - 9.6.5 As set out above, confidentiality during a CSSP investigation and resolution process is important to maintain the integrity of the process and to avoid retaliation.
+Following the conclusion of the reporting process, nothing in this Rule prevents a Reporting Person, Impacted Person, Respondent or witness, from speaking about their own lived experiences, including their experiencesexperience of the reported incident(s), participating in the CSSP processProcess or the outcome, subject to the and any sanction.
 The ongoing confidentiality requirements of Rules 9.6.1 and 9.6.3 continue after the completion of a CSSP investigation, including and in particular confidentiality with respect to the identity of the Impacted Person and/or Reporting Person, as applicable.
 For greater clarity, nothing in this Rule protects any person who shares information from the operation of defamation or other applicable laws.
 If any person or entity misrepresents a CSSP Process, the underlying facts, or the outcome of a matter, the CCES may publicly correct the record.